-Part III Skin Cancer Awareness – Akinetic Keratosis & Keratoacanthoma.
+Part III Skin Cancer Awareness – Akinetic Keratosis & Keratoacanthoma including risk factors and treatments.

 Continuation of Types of skin cancer: